 For this menu, I choose to make the one from the Better Homes and Garden Birthday and Family Celebrations from 1963.
-So why did I pick this particular menu and not the one from my mothers cookbook that holds such amazing childhood memories?
-Well for start the menu in the Better Homes and Gardens cookbooks is a little bit easier and less elaborate then the ones from The Old Fashioned Cookbook.
+So why did I pick this particular menu and not the one from my mother’s cookbook that holds such amazing childhood memories?
+Well for starters, the menu in the Better Homes and Gardens cookbooks is a little bit easier and less elaborate than the ones from The Old Fashioned Cookbook.
 I do intend one day to come full circle and fully cook one of the fancy meals but alas not today.

 1963 Thanksgiving Menu

-The foods with an asterisks are the items that I followed from the cookbook.
-The rest of the food the cookbook assumes either you already have a recipe or it is something you can purchase at the store.
+The foods with asterisks are the items that I followed from the cookbook.
+For the rest of the food, the cookbook assumes either you already have a recipe or it is something you can purchase at the store.
 I did have to make a substitution with the cranberry sauce.
 The original recipe called for making a mold with fresh cranberries but when I made this menu, fresh cranberries were not available yet.
 Therefore I used the canned jellied cranberry sauce instead as I could not substitute the recipe I usually make for Thanksgiving as it too uses fresh cranberries.
 I am still going to make the recipe just later in the month and if it works out I will do a post with the recipe.
-So in the next two weeks I will first talk about the starters, then move to the main course and finish with the dessert.
-Thank you in advance letting me indulge in a girl hood dream!
+So in the next two weeks, I will first talk about the starters, then move to the main course and finish with the dessert.
+Thank you in advance for letting me indulge in a girlhood dream!
 Also yes I fully admit I was a weird child and I am absolutely fine with that.